Why Are My Gums Receding All of a Sudden?

 At Premier Periodontics, we use innovative procedures to treat receding gums.
 One of our most minimally invasive procedures is the Chao Pinhole Surgical Technique.
 The PST will gently move any receded gum tissue to a better place where it covers any exposed tooth roots.

 First, we numb the area with local anesthesia.
 Next, a small pinhole-sized opening is made into the gums.
 This entry point is used to loosen the gums and to move them back to where they belong.
 Returning the gumline to a better place protects at-risk surfaces and quickly restores a smile.
 Thin pieces of collagen are used between the teeth and gums to hold the gumline in place as it heals.

 Our periodontal specialists are trained in this advanced pinhole surgical technique.
 They would love to help you to decide if this no-incision, no-suture treatment is the best treatment option for your gum recession.

 Learn more about gum recession treatment today

 The best way to treat receding gums is proper oral hygiene that takes care of your teeth and gums in the best way possible.
 However, even with this care, some patient’s genetics make them more likely to suffer gum recession.
 When you suspect your gums have receded, our periodontal specialists at Premier Periodontics can help.
-Contact one of our convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about gum recession treatment today.
+Contact one of our convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about gum recession treatment today.